awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

-# Configure Security Options for Connections<a name="connecting-ssl-support"></a>
+# Configuring Security Options for Connections<a name="connecting-ssl-support"></a>

 Amazon Redshift supports Secure Sockets Layer \(SSL\) connections to encrypt data and server certificates to validate the server certificate that the client connects to\.

 ## Connect Using SSL<a name="connect-using-ssl"></a>

 To support SSL connections, Amazon Redshift creates and installs an [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/) issued SSL certificate on each cluster\.
-The set of Certificate Authorities that you must trust in order to properly support SSL connections can be found at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)  \.
+You can find the set of Certificate Authorities that you must trust to properly support SSL at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)\.  \.
 If the certificate bundle doesn't download, right\-choose the previous link and choose **Save link as\.\.\.**\.

 **Important**
-Amazon Redshift has changed the way that we manage SSL certificates\.
+Amazon Redshift has changed the way that SSL certificates are managed\.
 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Transitioning to ACM Certificates for SSL Connections](connecting-transitioning-to-acm-certs.md)\.

 By default, cluster databases accept a connection whether it uses SSL or not\.
 To configure your cluster to require an SSL connection, set the `require_SSL` parameter to `true` in the parameter group that is associated with the cluster\.

 Amazon Redshift supports an SSL mode that is compliant with Federal Information Processing Standard \(FIPS\) 140\-2\.
 FIPS\-compliant SSL mode is disabled by default\.

 **Important**
-Enable FIPS\-compliant SSL mode only if your system is required to be FIPS compliant\.
+Enable FIPS\-compliant SSL mode only if your system is required to be FIPS\-compliant\.

 To enable FIPS\-compliant SSL mode, set both the `use_fips_ssl` parameter and the `require_SSL` parameter to `true` in the parameter group that is associated with the cluster\.
 For information about modifying a parameter group, see [Amazon Redshift Parameter Groups](working-with-parameter-groups.md)\.